-Numerous expert groups are established under various global or regional conventions, agreements and other collaborations to coordinate work on species of conservation concern or other specific issues.
+Numerous expert groups are established under various global or regional conventions, agreements and other collaborations to coordinate work on ducks of conservation concern or other specific issues.
 Not all of these are affiliated with the DSG, but they are listed here in order to provide a comprehensive list of such groups.
-Other more generic groups, whose focus includes ducks but is not exclusive to them, are not listed.

 AEWMP Marine Waterbird Working Group

 The Marine Waterbird Working Group of the African-Eurasian Waterbird Monitoring Partnership works to develop and coordinate population-wide monitoring of seaducks and other waterbirds wintering at sea, including divers and grebes, in order to underpin the International Waterbird Census and species focused conservation efforts.
 Find out more about the MWWG, and access relevant resources and information.

 AEWA European Seaduck International Working Group

 AEWA are in the process of establishing an International Working Group to oversee the implementation of Actions Plans for two threatened seaducks – the Long-tailed Duck (adopted in 2015) and Velvet Scoter (in preparation).
 Further details will be available in due course.